 where the mean is $0$, and $\theta$ is the standard deviation of noise.
 Given the noisy measurements $\vy$, the recovered wavelet coefficients $\widehat{\vv}$ can be obtained through max-sum approximate message passing (AMP) \cite{Rangan:GAMP:2011}:

-By treating the distribution parameters ${\lambda,\theta}$ as random variables, we can compute their maximum-a-posterior (MAP) estimations as well \cite{PE_GAMP17}.
+By treating the distribution parameters ${\lambda,\theta}$ as random variables, we can compute their maximum-a-posteriori (MAP) estimations as well \cite{PE_GAMP17}.

-When the measurement matrix contains i.i.d zero-mean Gaussian entries, the convergence behavior of AMP in the large system limit can be guaranteed and characterized by the state evolution analysis \cite{Donoho:AMP:2009,Bayati:SE:2011}.
-In the case of the MRI measurement model in \eqref{eq:multi_echo_measurement_model}, the measurement matrix $\mA_i$ is not a random Gaussian matrix: it consists of the undersampling operator $\mP_i$, the Fourier operator $\mF$ and the sensitivity maps $\mS$.
-Although establishing state evolution analysis for generic measurement matrix is still an open question, the damping and mean removal operations are able to stabilize and ensure the convergence of AMP \cite{Rangan:DampingCvg:2014,Vila:DampingMR:2015}.
+When the measurement matrix contains i.i.d zero-mean Gaussian entries, the convergence behavior of AMP in the large system limit can be guaranteed and characterized by state evolution analysis \cite{Donoho:AMP:2009,Bayati:SE:2011}.
+In the case of the MRI measurement model in \eqref{eq:multi_echo_measurement_model}, the measurement matrix $\mA_i\mH^{-1}$ with respect to $\vv_i$ is not a random Gaussian matrix: it consists of the undersampling operator $\mP_i$, the Fourier operator $\mF$, the sensitivity maps $\mS$ and the inverse wavelet operator $\mH^{-1}$.
+Although establishing state evolution analysis for generic measurement matrices is still an open question, the damping and mean removal operations are able to stabilize and ensure the convergence of AMP \cite{Rangan:DampingCvg:2014,Vila:DampingMR:2015}.